Please direct Academic Integrity Questions to Julianne Miranda, Associate Dean of Academic Life at

 - The Settlement Process

 When an instructor becomes aware of a possible case of academic dishonesty, he or she should move quickly (usually within three days) to investigate the violation and to contact the student.
-If suspected violations occur at the end of the semester, the instructor should assign a grade of Incomplete and begin the settlement process as quickly as possible but no later than the start of the following semester.
+If suspected violations occur at the end of the term, the instructor should assign a grade of Incomplete and begin the settlement process as quickly as possible but no later than the start of the following semester.
 Even when suspected violations occur after grades have been submitted, the settlement process must be started before the end of the semester following the suspected violation.

 The formal process of initiating a charge and settlement involves the following steps, with occasional minor variations depending on the nature and timing of the case: